Energy & Environment Legal Institute

 2011 Michael Mann E-mails

-In 2011 ATI issued a FOIA request to the University of Virginia for emails sent by climate scientist Michael Mann during his tenure at that university.
+In 2011, then-ATI issued a FOIA request to the University of Virginia for emails sent by climate scientist Michael Mann during his tenure at that university.
 On May 25, 2011, an agreement was reached in which UVA agreed to release 9000 documents to ATI within 90 days.

 But on November 2, 2011, a Virginia county circuit judge issued a procedural ruling that was "a huge setback for ATI":